 THE TIMES commended her performance in Anne Frank: The Diary, calling her “one of Germany’s most convincing and subtle actresses”.

 In 2009, Bayram starred in the films 180° – When Your World Turns Upside Down, shot in Switzerland, and Sevdah for Karim, shot in Bosnia & Herzegovina.
-For both roles there was no language voiceover necessary, as Bayram acted in the national languages of Swiss German and Bosnian.
-Both films screened at major international film festivals, including Zurich, Sarajevo, Pécs, Antalya, Goteborg, Rotterdam, Marrakech, Seattle, Locarno, London, and Berlin.
+For both roles Bayram acted in the national languages of Swiss German and Bosnian.
+Her films screened at major international film festivals, including Zurich, Sarajevo, Pécs, Antalya, Goteborg, Rotterdam, Marrakech, Seattle, Locarno, London, and Berlin.

 HOLLYWOOD REPORTER wrote her performance in the film 180° was a “heartbreaking portrait of a young woman.”